- Cell Division

 - Joint Support

-I will be fascinated to learn of the impact that Curcumin can have on my own health and I look forward to sharing my progress with you.
+I will be fascinated to learn about the impact that Curcumin can have on my health, and I look forward to sharing my progress with you.
 If all this sounds a little too much like the description of some new ‘wonder compound’, you may rest assured.

 Curcumin was isolated from the spice turmeric, as one of the active principles, more than 100 years ago.

 Turmeric has been described in Ayurveda (an ancient Indian system of medicine that means ‘long life’) as an agent that can suppress inflammation.
 Extensive research during the last 50 years has revealed that the anti-inflammatory activity of turmeric is due to Curcumin.
-Curcumin can inhibit both the activity and the synthesis of cyclooxygenase-2 (COX2) and 5-lipooxygenase (5-LOX), as well as other enzymes, which have been implicated in inflammation.
+Curcumin can inhibit both the action and the synthesis of cyclooxygenase-2 (COX2) and 5-lipooxygenase (5-LOX), as well as other enzymes, which have been implicated in inflammation.
 Curcumin has also been shown to work through numerous other mechanisms.
-More than 700 genes have been shown to be modulated by Curcumin.
+More than 700 genes are modulated by Curcumin.

 In October 2010, working with Indena S.p.A., the worldwide experts in botanical extract technology, Good Health Naturally, introduced Curcumin, which includes an answer to better Curcumin absorption – phytosome technology.